 The rehabilitation team consists of following people: a doctor being a specialist in medical rehabilitation managing and being responsible for the whole rehabilitation process, doctors of other medical specializations as consultants and (depending on the needs): a nurse, a physiotherapist, occupational therapist/ergo therapist, a psychologist/clinical psychologist/neuropsychologist, a speech therapist/a neuro-speech-therapist, a person adjusting/producing medical products of individual use/a prosthetist/a orthotist/an orthopedic technician, a massage technician, a social assistant, an educator/a special educator.

 The doctor being a specialist in medical rehabilitation is conducting clinical and functional examination, diagnosing, establishing and supervising the rehabilitation program, determining the prognosis and evaluating the effectiveness of rehabilitation.
 He/she is also selecting the members of the rehabilitation team taking the need to ensure an effective implementation of the individual rehabilitation program into account.
 The members of the rehabilitation team are carrying out their tasks in accordance with the rehabilitation program for every patient within the scope of their competences.

 The team of the national consultant in the field of rehabilitation developed standards for the medical rehabilitation treatment performed by different entities, which will be presented in January 2016 to the Health Minister for approval.

 It is necessary to develop separate standards in various fields of medicine, based on own experience and the experience of other countries.
-Thanks to the support of the Management of the National Geriatrics, Rheumatology and Rehabilitation Institute, especially Director Piotr Bednarski the work on the standards will start soon.

 National Consultant in the field of Medical Rehabilitation